Land Information Memorandum (LIM)

 A LIM will contain all or any of the following, as applicable:

-- Official address, legal description, and unit/flat number as appropriate.
+- Official address, legal description, and unit/flat number.

 - Special land features or characteristics including known hazards for example potential for erosion, slippage, subsidence or flooding.